top of page

 As the old Scottish saying goes: "There's no such thing as bad weather, only bad clothes!"

-You have to cover approx. 29 km and quite a few metres in altitude.
-However, you can easily split up the stage.
-You can then use the shortened days for shorter levada hikes in the surrounding area, for example, and thus build on the tour.
-You can easily find accommodation along the shortened stages via "Booking" or "Airbnb".
-I would recommend Encumaeda here.
-There is accommodation within a radius of 4km.
-You can also head for the BICA DA CANA campsite and visit the Riso waterfall from there before continuing your journey to Seixal.
-The waterfall is a real gem, but unfortunately also overcrowded with tourists.
+Please note: The toughest stage is definitely on day 4 from Pico Ruivo to Seixal.
+You have to cover around 30 km and 2000 metres in altitude here.
+However, you can easily split up this stage.
+You can then use the shortened hiking days for shorter levada hikes in the surrounding area to continue the tour in a relaxed manner.
+You can easily find accommodation along the shortened stages via platforms such as ‘Booking’ or ‘Airbnb’.
+I would recommend Encumeada here.
+There are several places to stay within a radius of 4 kilometres.
+Alternatively, you can head for the Bica da Cana campsite and visit the Risco waterfall from there before continuing your journey to Seixal.
+The waterfall is a real natural gem, but also quite overcrowded with tourists.

 Tip: Seixal has one of the most beautiful beaches on the island.
 It is covered in black volcanic sand, which is shiny and extremely soft.
 The village is also extremely idyllic.
 Enjoy your time there!